 We all know what a fan is.
 Fans just blow air around and can cool you down.
 In themselves, they are different from air purifiers as they do not clean air at all.

 Many air purifiers, however, use fans within them to suck and in and blow out air through their filters or reaction chambers.
 You can actually build your own air purifier using an air filter and fan only if you are a DIY enthusiast.

 Finally on the list of questions I found people frequently ask about how different devices differ from air purifiers, is the air revitalizer.
 Air revitalizers are somewhat similar to wet air scrubbers but are much smaller and designed for home use.

 They are an air purifier but differ from your usual air purifier because they use water to filter out contaminants from the air.
 They suck air into water within their cleaning compartment and the water keeps pollutants behind and releases fresher air back into your room as vapor using similar technology as cool mist humidifiers.

 They can prove more cost effective than other air purifiers as there are no filters or reaction chambers to replace and all you change is the water but unlike your typical air purifier, they increase humidity levels in your room.

 In summary, air revitalizers are essentially a different type of air purifier.
 You can also call them Water Air Purifiers.

 I think I have now covered the difference between air purifiers and all other types of devices that enhance or treat your air that anyone can quickly imagine.
 On top of showing you how each appliance differs from an air purifier, I think I have also discussed and given you enough information to help you make a good call on what device you need for your home, so let me stop here.

-If you want to what I recommend for the various types of devices I discussed here check the following posts:
+If you want to know what I recommend for the various types of devices I discussed here check the following posts out: